-means an order under section 113(11) or 113.18.1(1) of the Electricity Act, 1998; these are orders related to electrical safety made by the ESA General Manager/Director, or orders to pay administrative penalties.
+means an order under section 113(11) of the Electricity Act, 1998; these are orders related to electrical safety made by the ESA General Manager/Director.

 EXPERT WITNESS

 means a person approved by the Review Panel to give their expert opinions about an issue in the Case.
 An expert witness has the duty to help the Review Panel in a fair and objective way, and not to be biased in favour of any Party.